The state of New Jersey provides several veteran benefits. This page explains those benefits.

 To qualify, the child must be a resident of New Jersey for at least one year immediately preceding the filing of the application and be between the ages of 16 and 21 at the time of application.
-The veteran must have been a state resident.
+The veteran must have also been a state resident.

-New Jersey National Guard Educational Benefits
+New Jersey Veteran Recreation Benefits

-Fishing and Hunting Licenses
+Fishing and Hunting Licenses for Disabled Veterans